This elegant, decadent Triple Chocolate Terrine is the perfect special occasion dessert! Plus it’s gluten free!

-With a layer of whipped semi-sweet, milk and white chocolate ganaches, there’s a layer for all the chocolate lovers in your life, no matter their preference!
+With a layer of whipped semi-sweet, milk and white chocolate ganache, there’s a layer for all the chocolate lovers in your life, no matter their preference!

 Triple Chocolate Terrine

 I first made this gorgeous Triple Chocolate Terrine recipe nearly 2 decades ago.
 It’s from the beloved series of cookbooks by Julee Rosso and Sheila Lukins.
 Found in their New Basics Cookbook, this a volume worth adding to your collection.

 A layer of whipped semi-sweet ganache was topped with whipped milk chocolate ganache and finished off with whipped white chocolate ganache and then chilled in a loaf pan.
 You have the option of serving slices over raspberry coulis or a homemade fudge sauce, such a tough decision.

 What is a Terrine?

 A terrine is typically a pate made of cooked meat or vegetables and then served in slices.
 It’s also the name of the dish, often shaped like a loaf pan, in which the dish is served.
 This layered chocolate dessert is made in a terrine like dish and sliced to serve.
 This chocolate terrine isn’t exactly a terrine per se, but it does meet a couple of the parameters!

 Making and Serving Tips: